Howrah–Barbil Jan Shatabdi Express: Coaches

-The 12021 / 22 Howrah–Barbil Jan Shatabdi Express has a LHB Rake with 4 AC Chair Car, 12 Non AC Chair Car, 1 Seating cum Luggage coach & 1 Power Car (EOG) Coach.
+The 12021 / 22 Howrah–Barbil Jan Shatabdi Express has a LHB Rake with 4 AC Chair Car, 12 Non AC Chair Car, 1 Seating cum Luggage coach and 1 Power Car (EOG) Coach.
 It does not carry a pantry car.

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 12021 Howrah–Barbil Jan Shatabdi Express covers the distance of 397 km in 6 hours 30 mins (61 km/hr) & in 7 hours 15 mins as 12022 Barbil–Howrah Jan Shatabdi Express (55 km/hr).
+The 12021 Howrah–Barbil Jan Shatabdi Express covers the distance of 397 km in 6 hours 30 mins (61 km/h) and in 7 hours 15 mins as 12022 Barbil–Howrah Jan Shatabdi Express (55 km/h).
 The maximum permissible speed of this train is 130 km/h between Rajkharsawan and Andul.

 As the average speed of the train is above 55 km/h, as per Indian Railways rules, its fare includes a Superfast surcharge.